Stillorgan Road Cycle Scheme - Status - construction

 This scheme is fully funded by the National Transport Authority.
 Further cycle track improvements are also planned for Stillorgan Road as part of Bus Connects.

 A Traffic Management Plan will be in place during the works that will consider all road users with traffic disruption kept to a minimum as is reasonably possible.
 Updates will be provided throughout the works to inform the elected members, businesses, residents and the public regarding the scheme progress.
-It is expected the works will continue for about 12 months.
+The works are due to be completed in the 4th quarter of 2021.

 Further information on the scheme and cycling in the Council can be obtained by e-mail at firstname.lastname@example.org.